 Cessna, which posted its first first-quarter profit in five years thanks to an uptick in deliveries of new models, is hoping to keep that momentum going with the introduction of the new Citation X later this quarter and then the Latitude next year.
 Originally unveiled as the Citation Ten during the National Business Aviation Association’s annual convention in 2010, the X was the first of a series of new jet products and upgrades for the Wichita airframer.
 The X folds in a ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Cessna Sees Momentum With Citation X, Latitude Development".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Cessna Sees Momentum With Citation X, Latitude Development".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.